Brian James Smith reviews The Hook and The Eye – a Felix Leiter adventure by Raymond Benson

 The Hook and the Eye, Raymond Benson, review

-This new book returns to the era in which the original Ian Fleming novels were published.
-The Hook and The Eye, says Benson, is, ‘appropriately set in Ian Fleming’s timeline of the 1950s between the character’s appearances in Live and Let Die (1954) and Diamonds are Forever (1956).’
+From Sweden with Love reader Raymond Benson returns to the world of James Bond with a new Felix Leiter adventure, The Hook and The Eye.
+Benson explains that the new book is, ‘appropriately set in Ian Fleming’s timeline of the 1950s between the character’s appearances in Live and Let Die (1954) and Diamonds are Forever (1956).’

 The Hook and The Eye, Raymond Benson, ebook, serialisation